• Skip to primary navigation

 Instructions

-• Preheat your oven to 400°F. Grease a glass or ceramic baking dish (a square 8-inch baking dish should work).
+• Preheat the oven to 400°F. Grease a glass or ceramic baking dish.
+I typically use a square 8-inch baking dish or an oval baking dish of similar capacity.

 • Spoon the mixture into the mushroom caps.
 Pack about a teaspoon into the cavity, then add a small mound on top of the mushroom.
 You can use your hands to pack the mound in and shape it so that it’s smooth.
 You might be left with a bit of unused cheese mixture.
 If you had additional mushrooms in the package, you can stuff them too.